dannyguy253/CustomerSegmentation/README.md

 - Scaled features for clustering.
 - Converted date fields to datetime format.

+Please refer to the SQL Script provided above for more details on how we extracted relevant features.

 ## Clustering Analysis
 - Used K-means clustering algorithm from Scikit-Learn.
 - Determined the optimal number of clusters using the elbow method which was found to be K=3.
 - Added a `Cluster` column to the dataset based on the clustering results using the labels 0,1, and 2.

+Please refer to the Jupyter Notebook for more information about the clustering analysis including a pairplot and centroids of each of the 3 clusters for more analysis.

 ## Visualization and Insights
 - Created various visualizations using Tableau to analyze customer segments: